 Once you meet YouTube’s minimum subscriber and view time requirements you can then monetize your videos with ads to start earning some income.

-Make sure you direct your fans to your website from your videos to create some significant extra traffic.
+Make sure you direct your fans to your website from your videos to create some extra traffic.

 One step further than a webcomic, yet still staying digital, is to publish your comic as an ebook and sell it.
 This can either be via your own website using an e-commerce platform like Shopify or through a dedicated marketplace.